01 of 10

 09 of 10

-There is already one clear maple-look luxury vinyl plank from Adura in this photo gallery.
-But here is another, this from Karndean.
-It's a highly significant picture because the company demonstrates one huge selling point for this type of flooring: you can finally install "wood" in your bathroom.
+This light Canadian Maple flooring from Karndean demonstrates one huge selling point for this type of flooring: you can finally install "wood" in your bathroom.

-It is strongly recommended that you do not install solid wood or even engineered wood in the bathroom, due to moisture.
-Wood-look laminate flooring is even debatable.
-But you can lay down luxury vinyl with complete abandon; it will never warp, split, contract, or otherwise be affected by water.
-So, have at it!Continue to 10 of 10 below.
+It is strongly recommended that you do not install solid wood, engineered wood, or even laminate in the bathroom, due to moisture.
+But most luxury vinyl flooring is fine for wet areas because it is vinyl (or at least synthetic material) all the way through.Continue to 10 of 10 below.

 10 of 10